askui/askui/docs/docs/general/06-Tutorials/zip-images-upload-googledrive-windows.md

 ## Setup

-* Follow the <a href="../Getting%20Started/getting-started" target="_blank">askui installation guide and write your first instruction</a>
+* Follow the <a href="../Getting%20Started/getting-started" target="_blank">AskUI installation guide and write your first instruction</a>
 * Create a folder named _askui_ on your desktop and put some files into it
 * If you have multiple screens, configure the used display by setting the display variable at `test/helper/jest.setup.js`